Porta dos Fundos

-Porta dos Fundos (literally "Back Door") is a Brazilian comedy YouTube channel.
+Porta dos Fundos (literally "Back Door") is a Brazilian comedy production company and YouTube channel.
 It was established in 2012 by Fábio Porchat, Antonio Pedro Tabet, Gregório Duvivier, João Vicente de Castro and Ian SBF in Rio de Janeiro.
 Its videos often feature closed captions in English.

 Overview

 Porta dos Fundos releases sketches depicting social situations in a satirically exaggerated manner.
 The parodies have been made on numerous themes, including religion, drug use, relationships, sexuality (as in its series Viral), political corruption and everyday frustrations.
 There are also parodies of history and fiction.

 The channel has sparked some controversy; Porchat said it occupied a blank space "that Brazilian television's conservative nature and obsession with [viewing] figures have missed."

 The group refused several offers to bring it to television because "freedom is essential for us," stated Porchat.
 In 2014, however, Porta dos Fundos signed to Fox Network Brazil; the show premiered on Fox on 14 October 2014, and only exhibits sketches that are already on their YouTube channel.
 A theater film titled Contrato Vitalício was released in Brazil on 30 June 2016.

-They became the first Brazilian YouTube channel to reach 10 million subscribers.
-Porta dos Fundos made cameo appearances in YouTube Rewind 2013 and 2015.
+First Brazilian YouTube channel to have 10 million subscribers, Porta dos Fundos made cameo appearances in YouTube Rewind 2013 and 2015.

+In April 2017, American media conglomerate Viacom (later called Paramount Global) acquired a majority in Porta dos Fundos through its international television channels division, which had previously co-produced Portátil with it.
+This allowed Viacom to have its own Brazilian production company and YouTube channel, as well as the right to collaborate on new co-productions with them.

+In March 2025, however, Paramount International Networks sold the assets acquired eight years earlier back to the co-founders Porchat, Duvivier and Castro; which the trio continued operating the production company with co-founder Tabet and Ian SBF stepping down of Porta dos Fundos.